Yes, You Really Do Need A Halloween-Themed Workout Playlist

 Featuring artists like Kesha, the Misfits, Ghost, TV On The Radio, and more, this playlist will keep things nice and creepy: from your all-important warm-up to the final moments of your cool-down.
 Get ready to have the scariest (you know, in a good way) workouts of your life — just try not to scream.
 Today, we've added even more bone-chilling (yet heart-pumping) tracks to the list.

-Check out the full playlist below and share your favorite spooky tracks in the comments.
+Check out the full playlist below and share your favourite spooky tracks in the comments.

 Advertisement